plesk/docker/README.md

     DEBUGGER DETECTED...
 Bye!
     Killed

-Disable AppArmor and try to build the image again.
+Disable AppArmor (or remove it) and try to build the image again.

 #### Error after initial configuration